niplav/site/spans.md

 Perhaps I should soften my tone, as this perspective appears elsewhere:

 > […] Gould suggests the metaphor of a dense bush whose branches are periodically pruned by nature.
-This allows for paallel evolutionary sequences, some of which are adaptive and others not — at any moment in time only the tips of adaptive branches are in evidence, the pruned ones cannot be seen.
+This allows for parallel evolutionary sequences, some of which are adaptive and others not — at any moment in time only the tips of adaptive branches are in evidence, the pruned ones cannot be seen.
 Thus rather than being direct descendants of primitive